20 Clever Uses for Bananas (Besides Eating Them)

 Add to compost pile

-With their high content of potassium and phosphorus, whole bananas and peels are welcome additions to any compost pile, particularly in so-called compost tea recipes.
+Here’s a great gardening tip: With their high content of potassium and phosphorus, whole bananas and peels are welcome additions to any compost pile, particularly in so-called compost tea recipes.
 The fruit breaks down especially fast in hot temperatures.
 But don’t forget to remove any glued-on tags from the peels, and be sure to bury bananas deep within your pile (otherwise they may simply turn out to be a meal for a four-legged visitor).
-Try these genius ways you should be cooking with bananas.

 Whiten teeth on the cheap